MohannadBakbouk/BestShot/README.md

 # Overview
-It's an app that displays a collection of images within CollectionView, I have managed to satisfy all the requirements that were mentioned in the document
+It's an app that displays a collection of images within CollectionView.

 # Technologies Stack
 - [x] **Swift 5.8**